Methodology

 Notes and limitations

-Data collection for the 2022 Public Edition of the Basel AML Index was finished on 25 August 2022 and does not reflect developments after that date.
+Data collection for the 2024 Public Edition of the Basel AML Index was completed on 25 October 2024 and does not reflect developments after that date.
 The Expert Edition is updated quarterly.

-In addition, only jurisdictions with sufficient data to calculate a reliable ML/TF risk score are included in the Public Edition of the Basel AML Index.
-The Expert Edition contains a more comprehensive overview of all 203 jurisdictions with their risk scores and details of the available data.
+In addition, only jurisdictions with sufficient data to calculate a reliable risk score are included in the Public Edition of the Basel AML Index.
+Russia remains excluded from the Basel AML Index Public Report in 2024 based on the FATF's suspension of Russian membership.
+The Expert Edition contains a more comprehensive overview of 203 countries and jurisdictions, providing risk scores and details of the available data.

 Use for compliance or risk assessment purposes